LaunchYourVibe

 Use consistent direction

-LaunchYourVibe I-14
+LAUNCHYOURVIBE I-14

 Gestures are invisible until taught.
 On first use, animate a partial swipe.
 Use destructive actions only on one side: left for danger is a convention users already know.